Wondering How to Decorate Clear Plastic Ornaments for Christmas? Top US craft blogger, Sweet Red Poppy shares some Super Easy Ways.

 Are you ready to get started?

-I'm not exactly sure how to name this style but I think it's somewhere around classy-farmhouse.
+I'm not exactly sure how to name this style but I think it's somewhere around a classy farmhouse.
 There's a bit of rustic charm and an element of sophistication all wrapped up into five cute little ornaments.

 Fabric Covered Clear Plastic Ornament